 Doors were reviewed and found to be in working order.
 Lights appeared to be in normal condition: not all lights were tested.
 Exterior outlets tested were in normal working order.
-East garage door opener was not tested as it was unplugged at the time of the inspection.
+An auto closer is required for the garage entry door for safety.